 Combs (whose birthday is actually Nov.
 4) released a behind-the-scenes highlight film of the party that hones in on a Black male figure in the painting driving a boat.
 Remarkably, the figure channels Combs, who has a penchant for yachts.

 For a while now, he has also had a penchant for art.
-Combs has worked with an art advisor for a number of years and regularly shown up at Art Basel Miami Beach.
+Combs has worked with an art advisor for a number of years and regularly shows up at Art Basel Miami Beach.
 In addition to Marshall, he has reportedly collected works by Andy Warhol, Ai Weiwei, Keith Haring, Tracey Emin, and Jean-Michel Basquiat.
 In August, Combs took his children to see the exhibition “Soul of a Nation: Art in the Age of Black Power” at The Broad in Los Angeles.

 IN AN ARTICLE published earlier this month in ARTnews, Dean recalled Combs’s historic purchase of Marshall’s “Past Times,” describing it as a “tough wrangle.”
 He said Combs was nervous.
 He’s done a lot in his high-profile career, and has been collecting art for years, but bidding in the tens of millions for a painting was new territory.
 Dean told ARTnews that afterward, Combs said: “Don’t expect me to do that every day.”
 Dean added, “But we had to do that!
 It was a monumental moment.”